-Support Staff receive overtime pay for all hours worked in excess of forty (40) hours in a payroll week.
-Hours worked and paid absences (sick leave, vacation, holidays, etc.) count toward the computation of overtime.
+Support staff receive overtime pay for all hours worked in excess of 40 hours in a payroll week.
+Hours worked and most paid absences (including sick time, vacation, and holidays) count toward the computation of overtime.
 Time taken for meal breaks should not be considered as time worked for pay purposes or the computation of overtime.
-(See Section 5.12, Meal Pay, for time worked beyond the normal work schedule.)
+(See Section 5.11, Meal Pay, for time worked beyond the normal work schedule.)
 For service staff, each collective bargaining agreement may include different rules on overtime.

 The safety of employees must be considered if they are working after normal working hours.
 An employee may not work alone with shop or laboratory equipment, particularly in hazardous areas or remote locations.
 In addition, MIT's policy on Working Alone applies to those working under potentially hazardous conditions, whether during or after normal working hours.

-The premium rate of pay of one and one-half the base hourly rate will be applied to all hours paid in excess of forty in the workweek to the extent that there are hours actually worked during the workweek.
-(Exceptions may be made in the case of Institute emergency closings or special holidays.)
-The latest hours worked will be considered as the premium hours.
+The premium rate of pay of one and one-half the base hourly rate will be applied to hours in excess of 40 in the workweek as follows:

 For more information regarding the payment of overtime hours in special situations, see Section 4.1.4, Computation of Holiday Pay for Holiday Worked; Section 5.5, Lateness; Section 5.6, Emergency Closing or Early Release; and Section 5.7, Special Holiday Closing.